-You can also use your contest to grow your mailing list, build your social media followings and encourage users to share your contest and crowdfunding campaign with their friends through Tweets, Retweets and Viral Shares.
+You can also use a Gleam campaign to grow your mailing list, build your social media followings and encourage users to share your contest and crowdfunding campaign with their friends through Tweets, Retweets and Viral Shares.
 These are all outstanding ways to gain exposure and awareness, build an audience of potential backers and set yourself up to drive both immediate and future revenue.

 Growing your mailing list and social media following is incredibly important for any Kickstarter.
 Building an online audience will make all of your future promotional efforts much more impactful as you will have an interested audience ready to go.
-This will help you promote your project, drive revenue and reach a growing audience through social referrals and word-of-mouth marketing.
+This will help you promote your project, drive revenue and reach an ever-growing audience through social referrals and word-of-mouth marketing.

-During their Kickstarter campaign a customer of ours, Catan Boards, had enormous success when they used Gleam to run a contest focused on promoting their project, building a mailing list and growing their social following.
-The contest ended up driving close to 10,000 actions including over 1,000 viral referrals.
-The contest grew their Facebook following by 132%, their Twitter following by 313% and their revenue in the month following the contest increased by a truly awesome 300%.
+During their Kickstarter campaign a customer of ours, Flyte Socks, had enormous success when they used Gleam to run a contest focused on promoting their project, building a mailing list and growing their social following.
+The contest ended up driving over 20,000 actions and helped them grow their mailing list as well as their Facebook, Twitter and Instagram followings.
+Best of all, the contest helped Flyte exceed their funding goals by a truly awesome 700%.

 When you run a contest with Gleam we'll facilitate every aspect of your campaign for you.
 This includes API integrations with social networks, tracking social referrals and even providing you with a hosted landing page to run your contest from if you don't have your own website yet.

 If you want to grow your Kickstarter campaign and drive an array of awesomely powerful actions there's no need to look further than running a contest.
-With Gleam making it so easy to create and run a campaign that's sure to generate exposure and grow your crowdfunding camapign there's no cause for delay.
+With Gleam making it so easy to create and run a campaign that's sure to generate exposure and grow your crowdfunding campaign you've got nothing to wait for.

 Promoting Your Contest

-There are many ways you can go about doing this, here are a few of our favourites:
+There are many ways you can go about promoting your contest, here are a few of our favourites:

 People who visit your campaign on Kickstarter are showing at least some level of interest in your project which makes them ideal contest entrants.